Sustainable food system: Food waste

 According to the Food and Agriculture Organization (FAO), food waste is responsible for 8 percent of global human-made greenhouse gas emissions.
 The FAO concludes that nearly 30 percent of all available agricultural land in the world – 1.4 billion hectares – is used for produced but uneaten food.
-The global blue water footprint of food waste is 250 km3, that is the amount of water that flows annually through the Volga or 3 times Lake Geneva.
+The global blue water footprint of food waste is 250 km3, the amount of water that flows annually through the Volga or three times Lake Geneva.

 There are several factors that explain how food waste has increased globally in food systems.
-The main factor is population because as population increases more food production is being made but most food produce goes to waste.
+The main factor is population, because as population increases more food is being made, but most food produced goes to waste.
+Rise in food delivery services and online sale of food products has increased food waste, especially following the COVID-19 pandemic.
 In addition, not all countries have the same resources to provide the best quality of food.
 According to a study done in 2010, private households produce the largest amounts of food waste across the globe.
 Another major factor is overproduction; the rate of food production is significantly higher than the rate of consumption, leading to a surplus of food waste.

 Throughout the world there are different ways that food is being processed.
-With different priorities different choices are being made to meet their most important needs.
-Money is another big factor that determines how long the process will take, who is working, and it is treated way differently than low income countries' food systems.
+With different priorities, different choices are being made to meet their most important needs.
+Money is another big factor that determines how long the process will take and who is working, and it is treated differently in low income countries' food systems.

+Food waste generation occurs on pretty equivalent scales in both developed and undeveloped countries; they just look differently.
+In developed countries, 40% of food losses occur at the consumer level.
+On the other hand, in developing countries 40% of food losses occur at the post harvest stages.
+This is outlines that food waste happens at the same level in all nations, however the process in which it is wasted is different.
+This relates to the level of income of each individual.
+In developed countries, food waste is more on a per capita basis.

 However, high income countries food systems still may deal with other issues such as food security.
 This demonstrates how all food systems have their weaknesses and strengths.
-Climate change is affecting food waste to increase because the warm temperature causes crops to dry faster and have a higher risk for fires.
-Food waste can occur throughout any time of production.
-According to the World Wild Life Organization, since most food produced goes to landfills when it rots it causes methane to be produced.
-The disposal of the food has a big impact on our environment and health.
+Climate change causes food waste to increase because the warm temperature causes crops to dry faster and creates a higher risk for fires.
+Food waste can occur any time throughout production.
+According to the World Wildlife Organization, since most food produced goes to landfills, when it rots it causes methane to be produced.
+The disposal of food has a big impact on our environment and health.

-Academic discipline
+Academic Opportunities

 The study of sustainable food applies systems theory and methods of sustainable design towards food systems.
 As an interdisciplinary field, the study of sustainable food systems has been growing in the last several decades.
 University programs focused on sustainable food systems include: